 When you have dry eyes, they don’t just feel dry.
 They often itch, burn, and sting.
 At her office in Richardson, Texas, optometrist Dr. Chandra Gibbs, OD, uses various treatments to make your eyes feel better and prevent further damage.
 Call the office today to schedule your initial consultation with Dr. Gibbs.
 You can even go online to book your appointment and move one step closer to relieving the discomfort.

-When eyes aren’t adequately lubricated, dry eyes may develop.
 It’s a common condition that occurs for a variety of reasons, including inadequate or poor-quality tears.

 The natural aging process can also cause dry eyes, and it’s especially common during menopause.
 Antihistamines can lead to dry eyes, as can Sjogren’s syndrome, rheumatoid arthritis, thyroid problems, and collagen vascular diseases.
 Other causes can be due to eye surgery including LASIK, certain conditions in which the eyelids don’t close properly or extended contact lens use.